wenisbelle/-autonomous_surveillance_system/ReadMe.md

 [ x ] Create a folder in the main git for the files in the waffle and in the burger

-[   ] Create a main launcher package to run everything smoothly
+[ x ] Create a main launcher package to run everything smoothly

-[   ] Find a way of launching everything from the host computer, without the ssh directly.
+[ x ] Find a way of launching everything from the host computer, without the ssh directly.

 [   ] Changging the docker internet configurations, making that the container has the address 192.168.1.10, independently from the host network configurations.

-[   ] Improve the documentation of the SLAM
+[  x ] Improve the documentation of the SLAM

+[    ] Testing more heavily the SLAM with multiple robots

 [   ] Use nav2